Defining and Specifying Sustainable Recycling Processes to recover Plastic-based Multi-materials

 The regulatory drive to establish higher recycling targets combined with limited current recycling options for the relevant target materials presents an opportunity for MultiCycle.

 Consideration of the solvent-based CreaSolv® process requirements has shown that these have a large share in the selection of the respective technical components.
-With the help of the installed pilot plant, the entire plant technology is to be achieved by a smooth up-scaling to Technology Readiness Level (TRL) 7.
-Furthermore critical process parameters that may influence the stable operation of the plant have been identified, and initial information provided on possible monitoring systems, and on which components of a motor vehicle can be used within the framework of the project to increase the recycling quota of ELVs.
+With the help of the installed pilot plant, the entire plant technology is being up-scaled to Technology Readiness Level (TRL) 7.
+Critical process parameters that may influence the stable operation of the plant have been identified, and initial information provided on possible monitoring systems, and on which components of a motor vehicle can be used within the framework of the project to increase the recycling quota of ELVs.

 Pilot Separation Process and Monitoring Systems

-Technical work is well underway to obtain and evaluate a wide selection of waste material streams representing the variety of material types which the MultiCycle pilot plant might be expected to handle, and to identify from this a broad window of suitable waste stream requirements within which economic and practical processing could take place.
+Technical work to obtain and evaluate a wide selection of waste material streams representing the variety of material types which the MultiCycle pilot plant might be expected to handle, and to identify from this a broad window of suitable waste stream requirements within which economic and practical processing could take place has been carried out.

-Trials at this stage will be dealing ultimately with representative, tailor-made samples of around 100 kg of targeted waste streams, which will be processed over multiple batches to allow testing of process stability and multiple use of recovered solvents.
-This will also enable the quality of recovered target polymers to be assessed and will provide samples for post-processing.
+Trials at this stage are dealing with representative, tailor-made samples of up to around 100 kg of targeted waste streams, processed over multiple batches to allow testing of process stability and multiple use of recovered solvents.
+This will also enable the quality of recovered target polymers and fibres to be assessed and will provide samples for post-processing.

 Pilot Reprocessing of Recovered Plastics and Fibres